 High-end and low-end U.S. Air Force programs are in line for scrutiny as Congress considers the fiscal 2012 budget request.
 Lawmakers already are facing the toughest budget negotiations in more than a decade, and the mood to trim the deficit is likely to remain.
 So at $718 million, the Air Force request to modernize the F-22 Raptor is a tempting line item in the Air Force budget.
 Even though Defense Secretary Robert Gates capped production of the aircraft in 2009, its acquisition ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "F-22, Light Attack Aircraft Face Congressional Scrutiny".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "F-22, Light Attack Aircraft Face Congressional Scrutiny".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.